Fishpool: Landmarks

 The district was the home of Fishpool Infants School and St Chad's Junior School.
 Fishpool Infants School was demolished in 2006.
 Both schools closed in July 2003 and a new school was built on the site and utilising the old building of St Chad's.
 The new school was named St. Luke's C of E Primary School by popular vote in the community, and is a Voluntary Controlled school linked to the nearby Anglican church, St. Peter's.
 (OFSTED Number 133944).
 Redvales Children's Centre, built on the Springs Estate, was the first Children's Centre in the Metropolitan Borough of Bury, and served the whole of the 6 townships, originally operating from a suite of small rooms above a shop on Heywood Street.
 Opposite the row of shops is the church building formerly Bethesda Church, now known as Metro Christian Centre.
 The church is a place of worship for evangelical Christians and also serves the community in many other ways, such as hosting a private day nursery, Little Acorns, and regular blood donor sessions.
 There is a row of shops on Parkhills Road, including a post office, a Co-op.
-(Now as MCalls store since 2017) store and several takeaway establishments.
+(Now a Morrisons store) and several takeaway establishments.
 There is a public houses on the fringe of the district, namely The Staff of Life.

 There were originally many corner shops on the minor streets, but these have long since disappeared.
 The district is home to Bury F.C. who play at Gigg Lane.
 Gigg Lane also has an entrance to the town's main cemetery.